-17.7.2 Scheduling
+17.7.2 SCHEDULING

 Scheduling is a very important planning tool for allocating the use of a time constrained resource or arranging the sequence of interdependent activities.
 Scheduling helps optimum utilisation of facilities.
 It also helps operation with minimum inventory and to adhere to deliver schedules.
 Scheduling is very important in project implementation.
+It is the process of arranging, controlling and optimising work in a production process.

-17.7.3 Key Success Factors
+17.7.3 KEY SUCCESS FACTORS

 Another important way to effect operational control is to focus on key success factors i.e., critical factors that contribute to success such as productivity, quality, employee morale and market share.
+Key success factors state the important elements required for a company to compete in its target market.